coderplanets/coderplanets_web/docs/general/develop.md

 ## env

-frontend code can not use NODE_ENV directly, this project use [webpack-env](https://github.com/mrsteele/dotenv-webpack)(`systemvars:true`) to pass the `GOAL` env to frontend code, so frontend code can use it like 'process.env.GOAL'.
+frontend code can not use NODE_ENV directly, this project use [webpack-env](https://github.com/mrsteele/dotenv-webpack)(`systemvars:true`) to pass the `NODE_ENV` env to frontend code, so frontend code can use it like 'process.env.NODE_ENV'.

 see next.config.js [details](https://github.com/mydearxym/mastani_web/blob/dev/next.config.js#L56-L60)
 ```js